 The trail continues along the banks of glacier-fed Green Lake, a catch-and-release fishing lake that’s up to 40 metres / 130 feet deep.
-Clatter your way over two wooden bridges and towards the seaplanes, which offer passenger service to Whistler in the warmer months.
+Clatter your way over two wooden bridges and towards the seaplanes, which offer sightseeing tours and passenger service to Whistler in the warmer months.

 It’s time for a path less travelled.
 At the floatplane dock, you’ll see a beaten-earth path straight ahead, paralleling the lake.
 It’s a magical entry to the Fitzsimmons Delta, where glacier-fed Fitzsimmons Creek meets Green Lake.
 The Sea to Sky Corridor is part of the Pacific Flyway, extending from Alaska to Patagonia, and along which more than a billion birds migrate each year.